Nikon N90 and N90s

 For the 32-page N90s brochure, Nikon mostly stresses its speed for action shots of moving subjects.
 The other items covered in the N90 brochure are given only a fraction of the space.
 Nikon hired Art Wolfe and Joe McNally (and some other guys whose names are forever lost to history because Nikon only reproduced their illegible signatures and not their printed names) to provide outstanding images.

 * At full NYC discount.
-Very few people bought their gear this inexpensively back in the early 1990s; most people still paid retail.
+Very few people bought their gear this inexpensively back in the early 1990s; most people were still still dumb enough to buy at retail.

 Nikon N90s back. enlarge.